 Across many species, hair loss can often be an indicator of poor or declining health.
 If you notice that your French Bulldog is experiencing abnormal hair loss, the best course of action is to be aware of the many potential causes.

-Looking into the best solutions based on the symptoms your Frenchie is presenting with, will help you feel less alarmed as you look to ease your dog’s discomfort.
+Looking into the best solutions based on your Frenchie’s symptoms will help you feel less alarmed as you look to ease your dog’s discomfort.

 Whether your Frenchie is losing hair due to parasites, both external or internal, or is suffering from some other condition, you have the power to help them.

-n some cases, it may be necessary to involve a veterinarian, although there are ample resources to comfort your pet naturally and at home, depending on your dog’s circumstance.
+In some cases, it may be necessary to involve a veterinarian, although there are ample resources to comfort your pet naturally and at home, depending on your dog’s circumstances.